rish-16/CS3244-Tutorial-Material/README.md

 - **T10W12:**
 - **T11W13:**

-> The link to the slides for all my tutorials can be found in the `README.md` in the week's respective folders.
+> The link to the slides for all my tutorials can be found in the `README.md` in each week's respective folder.

 I have also added a collection of FAQs asked by my students at the end of class, split by the topics covered in this module.
 You can find it in [`questions/`](https://github.com/rish-16/CS3244-Tutorial-Material/tree/main/questions).
 It's a growing list so stay tuned for updates added every week.